Proven-Paradox/shaper-system/Handbook.md

 You have the skill to place a spell just right--your potency is less about the power behind the spell and more about the correct application.
 You may use your Finesse in place of Soul to determine your Mental Offense.

 #### Flight
-Your maneuverability allows you to overcome gravity, be it through magical power, transmuting wings for yourself, equipping and successfully piloting a jetpack, or similar means of propulsion.
+Your maneuverability allows you to overcome gravity, be it through magical power, transmuting wings for yourself, equipping and successfully piloting a jet-pack, or similar means of propulsion.
 You gain the Flight property.
 This Talent makes the [Hover](#hover) and [Slow Fall](#slow-fall) Utilities redundant.
 If you previously took the Hover Utility, you lose it but regain the 2 XP spent.
 Likewise, if you previously took the Slow Fall Utility, you lose it but regain the 4 XP spent.

 #### Healing Hands